 - Transition Tips for any Classroom

-Plus, make sure to get many more digital Freebies in the 2020 Secondary Resource Library
+Plus, make sure to get many more Back to School Resources in the 2021 Secondary Resource Library

-I hope you back to school is as smooth as it can be considering the circumstances.
+I hope your back to school is as smooth as it can be considering the circumstances.
 I am rooting for you! – Abrazos, Allison